Auto And Commercial Truck Accidents

 If I can resolve your case without having to go to trial, as the vast majority of personal injury cases are, I will charge a lower fee than the one-third contingency fee most personal injury attorneys charge, regardless of how much work they do on your case.

 Driving a large commercial vehicle requires special skill and training.
 And, the injuries they cause can be much more severe than seen in ordinary car crashes.
 Causes of truck accidents are similar to those in car crashes, but these types of cases are more complex, and you will need the assistance of a skilled attorney.
 Truck accidents can be caused by negligent hiring and training, or improper maintenance of the vehicle, among other things.
-While the trucking company is almost always liable for the negligent acts of its driver, there may be a dispute as to who owned or leased the truck, and who is responsible for the maintenance of the truck and the training and supervision of the driver.
+While the trucking company is almost always liable for the negligent acts of its driver, there may be a dispute as to who owned or leased the truck, and who is responsible for the maintenance of the truck, and the training and supervision of the driver.
 Like car accidents, truck accidents can be caused by fatigue, speeding, use of drugs or alcohol, unsafe road conditions, poor attention, and many other reasons.
-Because a large truck needs more time and room to stop, many truck accidents involved are rear-end and side collisions.
+Because a large truck needs more time and room to stop, many truck accidents involved are rear-ending and side collisions.
 There are many state and federal laws that govern and regulate truck commerce.
-The truck driver, for example, may have been driving that day more than the time allowed under state federal trucking laws.
-In additional, the truck may not be properly equipped as the federal law mandates.
+The truck driver, for example, may have been driving that day more than the time allowed under state and federal trucking laws.
+In addition, the truck may not be properly equipped as the federal law mandates.
 Violations of these laws may make it easier to establish liability on the part of the trucking company.